-- A website running django CMS
+- a website running django CMS

-- An attractive responsive theme
+- an attractive responsive theme

 The Python programming language is on the rise and with it, the interest in Django and django CMS.
 Due to its extreme versatility, ease of use and beginner-friendly appeal, web professionals from around the world are flocking to django CMS to see what all the fuss is about.

-- No prior knowledge in Python or Django
+- prior knowledge in Python or Django

-- No prior knowledge in django CMS
+- prior knowledge in django CMS

-The only things you DO need are (no immediate action necessary):
+The only things you will need are:

-- Basic knowledge in HTML/CSS
+- basic knowledge of HTML/CSS

-- Windows (7+) or Mac OS X (10.9+)
+- Windows (10 Pro is preferred) or Mac OS X (10.11+ preferred) or Linux